 Trier Rhineland Palatinate, Germany Travel Guide

 Luxembourg City, Luxembourg: Located about 50 km (30 miles) west, this UNESCO World Heritage Old Town with its dramatic fortifications and Casemates Bock is easily reached by direct train (50 min) or bus.
-A full day covers the main sights.
+A full day encompasses the main sights.

 Explore iconic natural landmarks like the Saar Loop, Palatinate Forest, and Eifel National Park, each offering unique outdoor adventures.